-The project is located at Location City, California.
+The project is located at <Location Address> in <Location City>, California.
 The District has verified that the equipment is not located within 1,000 feet of the outer boundary of a K-12 school.
 Therefore, the public notification requirement of California Health and Safety Code 42301.6 is not applicable to this project.